Group 21 Rugby League: Rugby Union

 A Rugby Union competition ran in the Upper Hunter from 1897 to 1914, and in 1919, as a direct predecessor to the Rugby League competition.
 Aberdeen, Muswellbrook, Scone and in some years Murrurundi participated.
 In the early stages Finals appear to be held only when the top two teams were equal on points at the conclusion of the round-robin matches.
 Union matches were played during the World War One, in the seasons 1915 to 1918, on an irregular and social basis.
 Singleton played in competitions centred in Maitland..

+Title Tally

 Junior League

 The following clubs field teams in Group 21 Junior Competitions: